-Individuals with physical, perceptual, or learning disabilities as addressed by the Americans with Disabilities Act should contact The Office of Disability Services (ODS) for information regarding accommodations.

-Students who need accommodation of their disabilities should contact me privately, to discuss specific accommodations for which they have received authorization.
+Individuals with physical, perceptual, or learning disabilities as addressed by the Americans with Disabilities Act should contact The Office of Disability Services (ODS), to discuss specific accommodations for which they have received authorization.

-If you need accommodation due to a disability, but have not registered with The Office of Disability Services (ODS) please call 225-771-3546 or email ods@subr.edu.
+Students needing accommodation due to a disability, but have not registered with The Office of Disability Services (ODS) please call 225-771-3546 or email ods@subr.edu.